Solar Guide

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home values in Alpharetta, GA.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in Alpharetta, GA.
+According to Zillow research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.